Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 We can find that LogME has consistently better correlation than LEEP, and outperforms NCE on most datasets (7 datasets out of 9 datasets).
-Note that LEEP and NCE even show a negative correlation in DTD~\citep{cimpoi_describing_2014}, because they rely on the relationship between classes of the pre-trained task and the target task while DTD classes (textures) are very different from ImageNet categories (objects).
+Note that LEEP and NCE even show negative correlation values in DTD~\citep{cimpoi_describing_2014}, because they rely on the relationship between classes of the pre-trained task and the target task but DTD classes (textures) are very different from ImageNet categories (objects).
 In contrast, LogME still performs reasonably well for DTD.

-According to the definition and interpretation of $\tau_w$ in Section~\ref{sec:how_to_measure_ranking}, $\tau_w$ rank correlation can be translated into $\frac{\tau_w + 1}{2}$ probability of correct comparison.
-The smallest $\tau_w$ of LogME in Figure~\ref{fig:pre_train_selection} is around $0.5$, so the probability of a pre-trained model $\phi_A$ transferring better than $\phi_B$ is at least $75\%$ if $\phi_A$ has a larger LogME.
+According to the interpretation of $\tau_w$ in Section~\ref{sec:how_to_measure_ranking}, correlation value $\tau_w$ can be roughly translated into $\frac{\tau_w + 1}{2}$ probability of correct comparison (concordant pairs).
+The smallest $\tau_w$ of LogME in Figure~\ref{fig:pre_train_selection} is around $0.5$, so the probability of a pre-trained model $\phi_A$ transferring better than $\phi_B$ is about $75\%$ if $\phi_A$ has a larger LogME.
 For most tasks $\tau_w$ of LogME is $0.7$ or $0.8$, so the probability of correct selection is $85\%$ or $90\%$, sufficient for practical usage.